albertoalcolea/meant/README.md

 meant
 =====

-Simple utility to measure the mean time of execution of an app and generate graphs with results.
+Simple utility to measure the mean execution time of an app and generate graphs with results.

 Dependencies